 Quitting smoking isn’t easy.
 But it is essential to good oral health.

-Put a spoonful of salt in a cup of room temp water.
-Swish it around your mouth, making sure to reach the corners of your mouth.
-Spit it out, and the salt should fairly quickly alleviate some gum itchiness.
+- Swish it around your mouth, making sure to reach the corners of your mouth.

-It’s almost impossible to reach every angle needed to fight plaque and gum disease.
+It’s almost impossible to reach every angle needed to fight plaque and gum disease that can cause itchy gums.
 Fortunately, new technology has made the fight a lot easier.

 Using three distinct brush heads works teeth from three different angles at the same time.